plasne/openid-connect/multiple-domain.md

 -   The single auth service will be hosted under multiple domain names (ex. auth.domain1.com, auth.domain2.com, auth.domain3.com).
 -   The application registration (TENANT_ID and CLIENT_ID) is the same for all services.
--   The ISSUER and PUBLIC_KEYS_URL reference a single domain name, but that is fine.
+-   The ISSUER, AUDIENCE, PUBLIC_KEYS_URL reference a single domain name, but that is fine.
     -   ISSUER can be any string, it is just a way for you to denote who is issuing the token.
+    -   AUDIENCE can be any string, it is just a way for you to denote who is receiving the token.
     -   PUBLIC_KEYS_URL is never called by a browser, so CORS, cookies, etc. that might be tied to a domain are not relevant.
 -   All of your web-front-ends need to be covered by ALLOWED_ORGINS.
 -   BASE_DOMAIN and REDIRECT_URI use new values in v3.1.0 explained below.